domRiddle/ASF/Setting-up.md

 ![Assets](https://i.imgur.com/Ym2xPE5.png)

 After download, start from extracting the zip file into its own folder.
 We recommend using **[7-zip](https://www.7-zip.org)**, standard utilities like `unzip` from Linux/OS X should work without problems as well.
-Afterwards, you'll have a huge mess of folders and files.
-Don't worry, we'll clean it up in a second.

-If you're using Linux/OS X, don't forget to `chmod +x ArchiSteamFarm`, since permissions are not automatically set in the zip file.
+If you're using Linux/OS X, don't forget to `chmod +x ArchiSteamFarm` in the extracted folder, since permissions are not automatically set in the zip file.
 This has to be done only once after initial unpack.

 Be advised to unpack ASF to **its own directory** and not to any existing directory you're already using for something else - ASF's auto-updates feature will delete all old and unrelated files when upgrading, which may lead to you losing anything unrelated you put in ASF directory.
 If you have any extra scripts or files that you want to use with ASF, put them in one folder above.